EMT and Paramedic Study Resources: Free Tools to Crush Your Class

 The EMS Field Guide, BLS Version is the resource you’ll use in class, and take with you throughout your career.

-These are the actual sheets that proctors will use to test EMTs when they test for their EMT Basic certifications.
-These exams are typically held at the location the potential EMT has received their training.
+These are the actual sheets proctors use to evaluate EMT Basic candidates.
+These exams are typically held at the location where you completed your training.

 These exam sheets are designed to test and evaluate the skill level of EMS personnel as they begin to enter the field as a prehospital care provider.
 It is good to use these sheets as a guide for practicing the physical aspect of the NREMT test and the life-saving skills the student learns during class.